 - Work with an independent board: Essentially, an independent board member is someone who has not been compensated by their nonprofit or a related organization as a staff member or independent contractor.
 These rules also extend to the board’s family members.

-Organizations must take reasonable steps to ensure that these criteria are met to classify board members as being independent.
+Organizations must take reasonable steps to ensure that these criteria are met to classify board members as independent.

 Hopefully, it’s obvious why an independent board impacts transparency and accountability.
 It isn’t?
 Darn!
-Essentially, by introducing and disclosing independent board members, nonprofits operate more clearly and openly that is more closely aligned with the organization’s mission.
+Essentially, by introducing and disclosing independent board members, nonprofits operate more clearly and openly which is more closely aligned with the organization’s mission.

 - Document board meetings: an easy way to maintain the transparency and accountability of the board is by keeping track of board meeting minutes.
 Meeting notes can be used for future reference to demonstrate that specific topics have been discussed and taken seriously by the organization.

 Speaking of the board of directors, make sure a lawyer is on the board to enact important policies that can improve transparency and accountability.
 Below is a list of some policies which can do just that.